EDIBLE NASTURTIUMS: LEAVES, STEMS, FLOWERS, AND CAPERS

 Three Facts About Nasturtiums

-• Both leaves and petals are edible and have a peppery flavor similar to watercress.
-The flowers are milder than the leaves.
+• Leaves, stems, and petals are edible and have a peppery flavor similar to watercress.
+The flowers are milder than the leaves and stems.

 • They are rich in vitamin C, lutein, and antioxidant compounds that support immune and eye health.